Publish Date: 14-08-2024

 One of the reasons why Michigan car insurance is so high is the increased rates of insurance fraud.
 In fact, one out of every ten no-fault insurance cases in Michigan is thought to be fraudulent.
 Insurance fraud actually occurs when someone makes false claims to receive compensation they aren’t entitled to, which drives up the total cost for insurance companies.
 These fraudulent activities include staged accidents, exaggerated injury claims, and filing claims for damages that never occurred.

 Michigan has seen a significant rise in such fraudulent claims, which has led to substantial financial losses for insurers.
 To compensate for these, insurance companies raise premiums for all policyholders.
-According to Insurance Information Institute, insurance fraud costs the industry billions of dollars annually with a notable amount attributed to auto insurance fraud.
+According to the Insurance Information Institute, insurance fraud costs the industry $308.6 billion annually with a notable amount attributed to auto insurance fraud.

 The state’s no-fault insurance system requires insurers to pay for medical bills regardless of fault.
 This may also encourage fraudulent claims.
 Besides, the extensive benefits offered under Personal Injury Protection (PIP) can be tempting targets for fraudsters seeking to exploit the system.